-In the affidavit at the bottom of each sheet, the petition circulator, who shall be a person 18 years of age or older who is a citizen of the United States, shall state his or her street address or rural route number, as the case may be, as well as his or her county, city, village or town, and state; and shall certify that the signatures on that sheet of the petition were signed in his or her presence; and shall certify that the signatures are genuine; and shall certify that to the best of his or her knowledge and belief the persons so signing were at the time of signing the petition qualified primary voters for which the nomination is sought.
+In the affidavit at the bottom of each sheet, the petition

+circulator, who shall be a person 18 years of age or older who is a citizen of the United States, shall state his or her street address or rural route number, as the case may be, as well as his or her county, city, village or town, and state; and shall certify that the signatures on that sheet of the petition were signed in his or her presence; and shall certify that the signatures are genuine; and shall certify that to the best of his or her knowledge and belief the persons so signing were at the time of signing the petition qualified primary voters for which the nomination is sought.

-In the affidavit at the bottom of each petition sheet, the petition circulator shall either (1) indicate the dates on which he or she circulated that sheet, or (2) indicate the first and last dates on which the sheet was circulated, or (3) certify that none of the signatures on the sheet were signed more than 90 days preceding the last day for the filing of the
+In the affidavit at the bottom of each petition sheet, the petition circulator shall either (1) indicate the dates on which he or she circulated that sheet, or (2) indicate the first and last dates on which the sheet was circulated, or (3) certify that none of the signatures on the sheet were signed more than 90 days preceding the last day for the filing of the petition.
+No petition sheet shall be circulated more than 90 days preceding the last day provided in Section 8-9 for the filing of such petition.

-- 1 petition.
-No petition sheet shall be circulated more than 90 - 2 days preceding the last day provided in Section 8-9 for the - 3 filing of such petition. - 4 All petition sheets which are filed with the State Board of - 5 Elections shall be the original sheets which have been signed - by the voters and by the circulator, and not photocopies or 6 - 7 duplicates of such sheets. - The person circulating the petition, or the candidate on 8 - whose behalf the petition is circulated, may strike any 9 - 10 signature from the petition, provided that: - 11 (1) the person striking the signature shall initial the - petition at the place where the signature is struck; and 12 - 13 (2) the person striking the signature shall sign a - 14 certification listing the page number and line number of - 15 signature struck from the petition. - 16 certification shall be filed as a part of the petition. - (Source: P.A.
-94-645, eff.
-8-22-05.)
-17 - 18 (10 ILCS 5/8-10) (from Ch.
-46, par.
-8-10) - 19 Sec.
+All petition sheets which are filed with the State Board of Elections shall be the original sheets which have been signed by the voters and by the circulator, and not photocopies or duplicates of such sheets.

+The person circulating the petition, or the candidate on whose behalf the petition is circulated, may strike any signature from the petition, provided that:

+- (1) the person striking the signature shall initial the petition at the place where the signature is struck; and - (2) the person striking the signature shall sign a certification listing the page number and line number of each signature struck from the petition.
+Such certification shall be filed as a part of the petition.

+Sec.
 8-10.
-Not less than $68 \frac{61}{100}$ days prior to the date of - 20 the primary, the State Board of Elections shall certify to the - 21 county clerk for each county, the names of all candidates for - 22 legislative offices, as specified in the petitions for - 23 nominations on file in its office, which are to be voted for in - 24 such county, stating in such certificates the political - 25 affiliation of each candidate for nomination, as specified in
+Not less than 68 61 days prior to the date of the primary, the State Board of Elections shall certify to the county clerk for each county, the names of all candidates for legislative offices, as specified in the petitions for nominations on file in its office, which are to be voted for in such county, stating in such certificates the political affiliation of each candidate for nomination, as specified in the petitions.
+The State Board of Elections shall, in its certificate to the county clerk, certify to the county clerk the names of the candidates in the order in which the names shall appear upon the primary ballot, the names to appear in the order in which petitions have been filed.